Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Summary

 In order to determine the intrinsic properties of vortices in the SSP we have studied the system without trapping potential in the $x-y$ plane but with suitable boundary conditions in the computation cell, and a harmonic trap is present only in the $z$-direction, the polarization direction.
 We have determined the equilibrium lattice parameter and the superfluid fraction of this extended system of dipolar bosons for different values of the s-wave scattering length.
 We have found that a singly quantized, linear vortex along the polarization direction is a stable excitation of the system in a stationary state.
 A fundamental property of a vortex in the supersolid state is that it has equilibrium positions in the crystalline structure of the bosons, in our case at the interstitial sites of the triangular droplets lattice.

 We have characterized the density profile of the vortex, its velocity field and the kinetic energy as function of the distance from the vortex core.
-The velocity field strongly differs from the simple circular flow in a superfluid; besides, most of the contribution to the quantum of circulation in the SSP is due to the low-density background, the droplets give only a small contribution to it.
+The velocity field strongly differs from the simple circular flow in a superfluid.
+Besides, most of the contribution to the quantum of circulation in the SSP is due to the low-density background, the droplets giving only a small contribution to it.

 As the ratio of the dipolar to the contact interaction increases, the vortex core expands and the core energy decreases.
 We have computed the energy barrier that a vortex has to surmount to move from an equilibrium site to a neighboring one.
-The existence of this energy barrier --and the density modulation due to the presence of droplets-- represents a major difference from a uniform superfluid in which a vortex is free to move when it is far from the boundaries.
-As a consequence, the vortex dynamics in a supersolid is expected to be strongly modified with respect to that in a superfluid.
+The existence of this energy barrier -and the density modulation due to the presence of droplets– represents a major difference from a uniform superfluid in which a vortex is free to move when it is far from the boundaries.
+The dynamics of vortices in a dipolar superfluid has been predicted \cite{mulker} to differs from that in a standard BEC.
+Even stronger modifications of the vortex dynamics are expected in a supersolid.
 In a SSP such dynamics should be characterized by oscillations around the equilibrium position and by jumps from one site to another.

 We have explored one particular aspect of the vortex dynamics, namely the behavior of a vortex dipole made of two counter-rotating parallel vortices.
 In a uniform superfluid the vortex dipole is a stable entity which rigidly translates with constant velocity.
 We have found that in the SSP the vortex dipole is an unstable excitation, the two vortices of opposite chirality do not translate but they approach each other by a series of jumps until they annihilate and the excitation energy goes into bulk excitation of the supersolid.
 We believe that this is just an example of new features of the vortex dynamics in a supersolid.
 For instance Kelvin waves, the basic excitations of a vortex, should be strongly modified in the SSP with respect to the SFP and a new kind of excitation might arise, at least when the droplets are elongated enough, consisting of kinks of the vortex core transferring the core of the vortex from one equilibrium site to another.